- Written by Dr.Mehmet Demircioglu

 Photos can show hairline shape, thinning pattern, donor density, and some visible scalp problems.
 They cannot reliably show the full behavior of the skin.
 A photo may hide oiliness, tenderness, dryness, small bumps, scalp sensitivity, or the history behind the medication.

-I am careful with approving complex medical cases from photos alone.
-A patient on isotretinoin may send excellent hairline photos, but the most important question may be outside the image.
-Why is the medicine being used?
-Is the scalp stable?
-What does the dermatologist advise?
+Complex medical cases should not be approved from photos alone.
+A patient on isotretinoin may send excellent hairline photos, but the details I need may sit outside the image.
+I need to understand why the medicine is being used, whether the scalp is stable, and what the dermatologist advises.

 A visual plan can be useful only when it is connected to history.
-I have explained this wider problem in my article about whether a hair transplant plan can be trusted from photos alone.
+This is the same wider problem behind whether a hair transplant plan can be trusted from photos alone.
 Photos are a starting point.
 They are not a complete medical evaluation.

 I have seen patients focus only on the front hairline because that is what bothers them most.
-But with isotretinoin, I also need to know what is happening behind the hairline, in the donor area, and across the scalp.
+But with isotretinoin, I ask what is happening behind the hairline, in the donor area, and across the scalp.
 The parts the patient does not photograph may be the parts that decide whether surgery is safe.

 How can clinic promises mislead patients on acne medication?